 - Written by DRC

-The Pennsylvania Federation of Dog Clubs supports and concurs with the Auditor General of Pennsylvania that the Bureau of Dog Law Enforcement, under the Department of Agriculture is underfunded and in danger of going into the red.
+The Pennsylvania Federation of Dog Clubs supports and concurs with Secretary of Agriculture Russell Redding that the Bureau of Dog Law Enforcement in his Department is underfunded and in danger of going into the red.

 What he left out is, in 2009, the Legislature and the Rendell Administration balanced the budget by taking money from special accounts outside the General Fund.
 They took over $3 Million from the Dog Law Restricted Account.
 Ever since, the Bureau of Dog Law Enforcement has been struggling to make its budget balance.
 They have reduced staffing levels and not replaced equipment that is past its prime.
 The PA Federation of Dog Clubs filed suit in Federal Court with a number of other animal related organizations seeking to have the funding restored but we did not prevail.